openwashdata/waschoolpiracema/README.md

 information about the project and to explore further insights, please visit the project page at
 <https://ds4owd-001.github.io/project-poaguek/> (to be public available)

+This study is a sub-project of a PhD project.
+It is also an initial study comparing the BNSC from 2020 and 2021(#TODO: add reference).
+Findings will be essential for the next phase of the research, which will be the collection of primary data in schools in the municipality of Piracema through qualitative methods (interviews, on-spot observations and art-based research).

 ## License